isomerpages/sportsg-sportcares/_initiatives/SportCares Bursary.md

 * Children and youth aged 3 – 18 years old.
 * The Bursary recipient and/or applicant must be currently receiving financial assistance from a government or non-profit organisation.

-Please refer to the list below for examples of eligible financial assistance schemes.
+Please refer to the list below of the eligible financial assistance schemes.

 The list is as follow: